FK85/enron-fraud-detection/README.md

 ### Feature Selection:
 I used a few different methods:
-1. Feature importance with decision tree and SelectKBest.
+#### Feature importance with decision tree and SelectKBest
 I would get slightly different results for the most important features, every time I would run these.
 But after running it for a few times, I selected total payments, total stock value, salary, bonus, fraction of from poi and fraction to poi

 SelectKBest top 10 features:
 * salary : 7.27284675502
-#### exercised_stock_options : 2.45275656248
+* exercised_stock_options : 2.45275656248
-#### bonus : 1.00812937457
+* bonus : 1.00812937457
-#### total_stock_value : 2.60223651157
+* total_stock_value : 2.60223651157
-#### expenses : 3.32526780709
+* expenses : 3.32526780709
-director_fees : 1.47749163845
+* director_fees : 1.47749163845
-deferred_income : 6.04514230639
+* deferred_income : 6.04514230639
-long_term_incentive : 1.55849643548
+* long_term_incentive : 1.55849643548
-fraction_from_poi : 3.78748434002
+* fraction_from_poi : 3.78748434002
-fraction_to_poi : 14.4638148346
+* fraction_to_poi : 14.4638148346

-2. Using SelectKBest in conjunction with GridSearchCV using pipeline: 7 features were selected as part of this.
+#### Using SelectKBest in conjunction with GridSearchCV using pipeline
+7 features were selected as part of this.
 I used these to assess the performance.
 But the performance was lower as compared to my manual feature selection (I have shown the numbers at the end of this document).
 So, I decided to stick to my manual feature selection listed in the 1st method and commented out this block of code.

+#### Feature Scaling
-Feature Scaling: Since the financial features can have different numeric ranges, a feature with higher range can dominate the prediction model.
+Since the financial features can have different numeric ranges, a feature with higher range can dominate the prediction model.
 So, I applied MinMax scaling to total payments, total stock value, salary and bonus (Fraction from/to poi was already scaled).

 ## Algorithm Selection:
 I ended up using Decision Tree algorithm as it was the only algorithm having a precision and recall score higher than 0.3.
 I also tried Gaussian Naive Bayes and Support Vector Machine.